 Has anything bad ever happened when you’ve added cream, cheese, and cream cheese to a recipe?
 I didn’t think so.

 Don’t be shy with substitutions.
 Kale and chard will fit right in.
 And don’t put away that pan just yet – here are three more ways to make good use of it, for your brunching pleasure:

 - Fresh Tomato and Egg Tart with Tangy Goat Cheese and Herbs

 - Cheesy Quiche with Leeks, Artichokes, and Roasted Red Peppers

 - Simple and Delicious Crustless Quiche

 The cheeses in this recipe make all the difference.
-Would you crumble in feta for a salty bite?
+Would you take inspiration from our equally delicious Spinach Cake and crumble in feta for a salty bite?
 Good old gouda for a smoky note?
 Share your cheese of choice in the comments below!
 And don’t forget to give this recipe a five-star rating if you loved it.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 Shanna Mallon is a freelance writer who holds an MA in writing from DePaul University.
 Her work has been featured in a variety of media outlets, including The Kitchn, Better Homes & Gardens, Taste of Home, Houzz.com, Foodista, Entrepreneur, and Ragan PR.
 In 2014, she co-authored The Einkorn Cookbook with her husband, Tim.
 Today, you can find her digging into food topics and celebrating the everyday grace of eating on her blog, Go Eat Your Bread with Joy.
 Shanna lives in Nashville, Tennessee, with Tim and their two small kids.